-In a VC-exclusive blog, Helen talks us through the importance of conceptual practice - of creating one's own problem solving exercises beyond scales and etudes.
+Violist Helen Callus talks us through the importance of conceptual practice and of creating one’s own problem solving exercises beyond scales and etudes

 When I was a student I understood that I could learn technique from my pieces.
 When I hit a stumbling block, I could turn to the great books of technique, find the chapter that dealt with that issue and practice it.
 The other option was to start at the beginning and learn technique from A to Z. The problem was, I wasn’t thinking on my own, learning on my own and taking responsibility for my own development.
 I was looking for shortcuts and time-savers.

 The biggest impact within my practice came when I began to teach myself.
 And not just about deconstructing passages but understanding the fundamental building blocks of technique and what I needed to master in order to play whatever was in my creative mind.
 Technique serves this purpose – it is the skills you need to express your imagination and emotions.

 Studying an etude book from start to finish is good but can be done without almost any thought to what you are actually doing.
 This isn’t your valuable time being used to the very best.
 And if you are not doing your very best – what are you doing?

 What I have found is that conceptual practice (meaning looking at things in a way that isn’t just covered in etude books – creating your own exercises and thinking for yourself) is a wonderful way to come upon the answer by trial and error and problem solving.
 It sticks in the brain longer.
 Etude books and teachers are not the complete picture, critical as part of your development, but not everything.
 Only you can create the complete picture for yourself.